musesum/Par/README.md

     allow imprecise searching
         allow different word orders
-            based on minimal hops (hamming distance) from graph allow short term memory (STM)
+            based on minimal hops (hamming distance) from graph

+    allow short term memory (STM)
         keep keywords from previous queries
              to complete imprecise matching
-        may be adjusted to 0 seconds for computer language parsing future plans
+        may be adjusted to 0 seconds for computer language parsing
-        merge with functional flow graphs, such Tr3Graph and TensorFlow bottom up restructuring of parse from user queries

 Modified BNF